-• The sub-fund aims to have a higher ESG score, than the weighted average of the constituents of the Reference Benchmark.
+The sub-fund aims for a higher ESG score than the weighted average ESG scores of the Reference Benchmark.

-Companies considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:
+Issuers considered for inclusion within the sub-fund's portfolio will be subject to Excluded Activities including, but are not limited to:

-- Banned Weapons the sub-fund will not invest in companies HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons. - Controversial Weapons the sub-fund will not invest in companies HSBC considers to be involved in the production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in companies HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Tobacco the sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in companies that HSBC considers to be non-compliant with United Nations Global Compact (UNGC) Principles.
-Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.
+- Banned Weapons the sub-fund will not invest in issuers HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons. - Controversial Weapons the sub-fund will not invest in issuers HSBC considers to be involved in the production of controversial weapons or their key components.
+Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by issuers HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in issuers HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Tobacco the sub-fund will not invest in issuers HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in issuers that HSBC considers to be non-compliant with United Nations Global Compact (UNGC) Principles.
+Where instances of potential violations of UNGC principles are identified, issuers may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio. - The Investment Adviser may rely on expertise, research and information provided by well-established financial data providers to identify issuers exposed to these Excluded Activities. - Consideration will also be made on the products sustainability indicators a continuous basis.

+These exclusions are in addition to HSBC's banned weapons policy which is available at: www.assetmanagement.hsbc.com/about-us/responsible-investing

-- Consideration will also be made on the products sustainability indicators on a continuous basis. - Further details of HSBC's Responsible Investment Policies can be found at: www.assetmanagement.hsbc.com/about-us/responsible-investing - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?